kelebek333/clockenstein/README.md

 We sync Google every 2 hours.

+To limit API requests, we only read the list of Google calendars during account setup.
+Event refreshes do not discover new calendars or update calendar names and colours changed in Google after setup.

 We want a maximum of 2500 events per Google calendar in order to be able to sync in a single API request.